eavdmeer/noarch-sqlite3/README.md

   * `busyTimeout`: allows you to override the default busy timeout of 30000 ms

   * `enableForeignKeys`: allows you to override enforcements of foreign keys (default: true)

+  * `outputBufferSize`: allows you to override the maximum output buffer size for large query results (default: 1024 * 1024)

   * `sqlite3Path`: full path of the `sqlite3` executable.
 Allows you to override the default location (`/usr/bin/sqlite3`)